• Skip to primary navigation

 Shares

-Carrot Kheer is a yummy, creamy dessert made by simmering cooked carrots with flavored milk & garnished with nuts.
+Carrot Kheer is a yummy, creamy dessert made by simmering cooked carrot puree with milk, sweetening with sugar, flavoring with cardamom powder, saffron and & garnishing with chopped nuts.
 Carrot Kheer is made on special occasions and is quite easy to make.
-Let us learn to make carrot Kheer Recipe with step by step pictures and video.
+Recipe includes step by step pictures and video.

 About Carrot Kheer

 Carrot Kheer is a rich creamy dessert that you can make for festivals or any special occasions.
-Kheer is payasam so payasam made with carrot as main ingredient is Carrot Kheer.
+Kheer is payasam so payasam made with carrot as main ingredient is called carrot kheer.
 Carrot Payasam as it is popularly known in South India is one of the unique kheer recipes that you can make from our usual rice kheer.

-There are many ways this Carrot Kheer can be made – Some versions involve just sauteing carrots in ghee and simmering in milk.
-But this recipe I have shared is more creamy and will sure be kids favorite too.
+There are many ways this Carrot Kheer can be made - Some versions involve just sauteing carrots in ghee and simmering in milk.
+But this recipe I have shared is more smooth and will sure be kids favorite.
+As carrots are cooked and pureed, the kheer becomes smooth and creamy.

-Cardamom powder goes well with carrots and milk so do not skip it.
-If you like saffron you can add a pinch of it too.
+Cardamom powder, saffron goes well with carrots and milk so do not skip it.
 If your kids are not fond of carrot in sabzi form then try this recipe for them and I am sure they will love it and ask for more.
-So these days Carrot Kheer is something they look forward to.
+Mittu loves this kheer since her childhood now gugu has added on this to his favorites too.

 This is a creamy and rich dessert that you can make it as a part of meals or as an after meal dessert.
 If you get Delhi red carrots you can use that too.
 Carrots are a rich source of Vitamin A which is very good for our eyes so try to include carrots in your diet on a regular basis.